-This article is provided in whole by Author: Terry Jennings and submitted by Sheri Lynn for the Magazine.
+This article is provided in whole by Author: Terry Jennings and submitted by Sheri Lynn to Randy Lockhart (editor-in-chief) for the Magazine.

 Terry Jennings is CEO and founder of Korban Music Group, LLC.
 Jennings was introduced to the music business at an early age through his work as production manager for his father, West Texas Legend Waylon Jennings.